Addison f & m English

 , meaning "son of Thomas".

-From an English surname which meant "son of Tenney", Tenney
+From an English surname that meant "son of Tenney"

 .
 A notable bearer of the surname was British poet Alfred Lord Tennyson (1809-1892).

 Watson m English